leowu06/Quant_Finance_Project/BacktestStrategies/README.md

 **Parameter Optimisation:**
 - The bounds (30/70) were optimised based on historic data with the **Sharpe Ratio** as the objective function.
-- **Minimum of 10 trades made:** Only consider strategies with at least 10 trades.
-Among those, score them based on money made per unit of time spent in the market.
+- Among the trades, score them based on money made per unit of time spent in the market.

   <img width="401" height="431" alt="image" src="https://github.com/user-attachments/assets/1538de80-ffc6-4ec6-b375-42347c925675" />